 The BLM knows of no scientific, peer-reviewed literature that documents bone density loss in mares following ovariectomy.
-A concern has been raised in an opinion article (Knock 2013) that ovary removal in mares could lead to bone density loss.
+A concern has been raised in an opinion article (Nock 2013) that ovary removal in mares could lead to bone density loss.
 That paper was not peer reviewed nor was it based on research in wild or domestic horses, so it does not meet the BLM's standard for "best available science" on which to base decisions (Kitchell et al. 2015).
-Hypotheses that are forwarded in Knock (2013) appear to be based on analogies from modern humans leading sedentary lives.
+Hypotheses that are forwarded in Nock (2013) appear to be based on analogies from modern humans leading sedentary lives.
 Post-menopausal women have a greater chance of osteoporosis (Scholz-Ahrens et al. 1996), but the BLM is not aware of any research examining bone loss in horses following ovariectomy.
 Bone loss in humans has been linked to reduced circulating estrogen.
 There have been conflicting results when researchers have attempted to test for an effect of reduced estrogen on animal bone loss rates in animal models; all experiments have been on laboratory animals, rather than free-ranging wild animals.
-While some studies found changes in bone cell activity after ovariectomy leading to decreased bone strength (Jerome et al. 1997, Baldock et al. 1998, Huang et al. 2002, Sigrist et al. 2007), others found that changes were moderate and transient or minimal (Scholz-Ahrens et al. 1996, Lundon et al. 1994, Zhang et al. 2007), and even returned to normal after 4 months (Sigrist et al. 2007).
+While some studies found changes in bone cell activity after ovariectomy leading to decreased bone strength (Jerome et al. 1997.